-Many dynamic forces can mask subtle reservoir signals but a series of engineering innovations allow the towed streamer seismic data acquired during any PGS 4D GeoStreamer survey to be relatively insensitive to these forces.
+There are many dynamic forces that can mask subtle reservoir signals, but a series of engineering innovations render the towed-streamer seismic data acquired by PGS during 4D GeoStreamer surveys relatively insensitive to them.

 Advanced steering of in-sea equipment maximizes the likelihood that all source and receiver positions in a 4D baseline survey can be repeated in each monitor survey.
-The level of 4D noise can be reduced by towing deep with dual-sensor streamers to enable effective removal of sea-surface noise.
+Deep-towed multisensor streamers are highly effective at reducing 4D noise from the sea-surface.

 - Better repeatability with advanced source and streamer steering

 - Better sampling and increased resolution with more streamers and denser spreads

 - Increased detectability with reduced noise due to deep tow and effective sea-surface noise removal

 Challenges to Repeatability

 If the source and receiver positions used to acquire a 4D baseline survey are exactly repeated in the 4D monitor survey, it follows that most of the difference observed in the seismic response (the ‘4D seismic difference result’) is related to changes in the physical state of the reservoir during the production interval between the acquisitions of each survey.
 Alternatively, ‘4D noise’ increasingly contaminates all of the 4D difference results as the source and receiver positions increasingly deviate between the 4D baseline and monitor surveys.
 If no reservoir production occurred, the ‘non-repeatability’ of the seismic data should be minimal when the source and receiver positions are unchanged: any seismic differences are likely to be random.